 The data and insights our assessments and diagnostic work uncovered for the head of L&D become a rallying point for her to

 - Focus on designing learner-centric journeys and stop “wasting time” (their words, not ours!) on only content creation

-- Broaden perspective from L&D tools to use to outcomes to drive focus on outcomes to drive vs L&D tools to use
+- Broaden perspective of L&D tools and simultaneously understand the use of each to drive focus on outcomes

 - Commit as a function to regularly ask the priority focusing question: Is this the right thing to do now?